 - Eligible businesses cannot receive funding by other means

-- Eligible businesses must be operated by an owner with equity in the business
+- An owner with equity in the business must operate eligible businesses

 - Eligible businesses must be located and operated in the US

-Regarding your credit score, it’s likely that you will need a minimum score of about 600 on your credit report to have your application approved.
-In some cases, FICO scores in the high 500s can also get green-lit if other aspects of your application are strong.
-Generally, the higher your credit rating the more likely your application will get approved.
+When considering your credit score, it’s likely you'll need a minimum score of about 680 to pass the underwriting process and have your loan application approved.
+This process may involve putting up collateral or personal assets, with a closing on a personal guaranty being generally required.
+In some cases, FICO scores in the low 600s may be forgiven of potential liabilities and given the closing green-light, provided other aspects of your application are strong and the repayment terms are favorable.
+Generally, the higher your credit rating, the more likely your application will close successfully through the lender's underwriting examination.

 A Note on How The SBA Works